LIVING AT THE HEART OF THE AGGIE EXPERIENCE

 The Division of Student Affairs provides a multitude of campus health resources to ensure that Aggies are healthy when they’re away from home.
 Such resources include: Student Health Services (promotes and maintains the health of Aggies in a world-class facility), Student Counseling Service (provides crisis intervention, psychology and psychiatry services to students), and Disability Services (facilitates appropriate accommodations to empower students to be self-advocates).

 From sandwich and coffee shops to all-you-can-eat buffets and fast food favorites, University Dining offers something for every taste.
 On- and off-campus students can choose from a variety of cost-saving and convenient meal plans or pay as you go.
-Storied landmark Sbisa Dining Hall is located on the site of the original campus mess hall, which was destroyed by fire in 1911; it can be found at the end of the famed Military Walk.
+Storied landmark Sbisa Dining Hall is located on the site of the original campus mess hall, which was destroyed by fire in 1911; it can be found at the north end of the famed Military Walk.

 Texas A&M has one of the nation’s largest campuses at over 5,200 acres, but getting around is not a problem, thanks to our Aggie Spirit buses, a fleet of 80 university-owned buses that travel more than 1.8 million miles each year.
 If you’ve got just a few minutes between classes but a long way to go, our on-campus buses are the quickest and most efficient way to get there.